-During PY 2020, the City continued its participation in efforts to combat homelesnesss led by the lead agency for the Los Angeles Continuum of Care (CoC), the Los Angeles Homeless Services Authority (LAHSA).
-In addition to its presence at and participation in planning meetings at LAHSA (most notably its CoC Coordinating Council and the Policy & Planning and Programs & Evaluation Committees of the LAHSA Board of Directors, the City also participated regularly in the monthly meetings of the South Bay Coalition to End Homelessness, the lead homeless collaborative for Los Angeles County Service Planning Area (SPA) 8, as well as the bi-monthly metings of the South Bay Cities Council of Governments' Homeless Services Committee (covering the same geographical area).
+During PY 2021, the City continued its participation in efforts to combat homelesnesss led by the lead agency for the Los Angeles Continuum of Care (CoC), the Los Angeles Homeless Services Authority (LAHSA).
+The City also participated regularly in the monthly meetings of the South Bay Coalition to End Homelessness, the lead homeless collaborative for Los Angeles County Service Planning Area (SPA) 8, as well as the bi-monthly metings of the South Bay Cities Council of Governments' Homeless Services Committee (covering the same geographical area).